I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 - Cellular function

 It’s incredibly important to consume enough Potassium every day.
-Keeping your organs functioning at optimal levels is important for fat loss as well as overall health.
+Keeping your organs functioning at optimal levels is essential for fat loss as well as overall health.

 A few of the other side effects of potassium deficiency include: